mozilla/inclusion/code-of-conduct-enforcement/consequence-ladder.md

 * Request to avoid interaction on community messaging platforms (public forums, commenting on bugs) .
 * Required - no interaction with people involved, including unsolicited interaction with those enforcing the guidelines.
   * This includes avoiding any interactions in any Mozilla channels, as well as external channels like social media (Twitter, Facebook).
 This includes 'following/liking/retweeting'.
+* * This includes in-person events and spaces
 * Suggestions for ‘out of office’ ways of staying private.
 * Mandatory CPG onboarding process